 The following list are things you can do to survive losing an hour during the week after Daylight Saving Time:

 1. Get up at your usual time.
 Yes, it will feel early, but sleeping in will likely feel worse.

 2. Resist the urge to take a nap.
 This will just make it that much more challenging to get to sleep at bedtime, further disrupting your internal clock.

 3. Get up and out.
 Like I said, light works to suppress melatonin, which makes you sleepy.
 Your circadian rhythm will sync with the sunlight.

 4. Keep your usual workout routine.
-You may feel a fatigued or a little run down in the coming days, but sticking to your routine will also contribute to your making the adjustment.
+You may feel fatigued or a little run down in the coming days, but sticking to your routine will also contribute to your adjusting.
 Just make modifications as necessary.

 6. Similarly, don’t eat right before bed.
 While there are arguments about whether or not this causes weight gain because of the slowing of your metabolism during the night, eating too much or the wrong things can make you feel uncomfortable.
 Lying down shortly after eating can cause heartburn or reflux and so interfering with your ability to get to sleep.

 7. Avoid caffeine and alcohol, particularly at night.
 You are probably aware that the caffeine will most likely keep you up and active.
 Although alcohol does help some people fall asleep, it can interfere with the quality of your sleep, which is vitally important during this week.